We're an affiliate

 Natural Traits of Pitbulls

-Despite their muscular physique and intimidating looks, Pit Bulls are fun-loving in nature and are friendly to humans especially those who care for them.
+Despite their muscular physique and intimidating looks, Pit Bulls are fun-loving in nature and are friendly and clingy to humans especially those who care for them.

 Pitbulls are often considered gentle giants due to their well-built bodies and their welcoming attitude towards strangers who enter their territories